FloeFoxon/FloeFoxon.github.io/Works.md

 <!---
 -->

 **Foxon, F.** 2026.
-Tests for Randomness on a Typewritten Key Stream Extracted with Computer Vision and Classified with a Convolutional Neural Network. *Proceedings of the 9th International Conference on Historical Cryptology HistoCrypt 2026*.
+Statistical Tests for Randomness on a Typewritten Key Stream Extracted with Computer Vision and Classified with a Convolutional Neural Network. *Proceedings of the 9th International Conference on Historical Cryptology HistoCrypt 2026*.
 Accepted - In press.

 **Foxon, F.** 2025.
 Mining Pockets of Computational Reducibility with AI: Transformer Models of Graph Rewriting. *Wolfram Community, Staff Picks*. [https://community.wolfram.com/groups/-/m/t/3495324](https://community.wolfram.com/groups/-/m/t/3495324)